 Tuffy and the Thompsons

 Mom’s family resided in Philadelphia, a half-hour away by bus.
-Our lives crossed with Tuffy’s during a visit to Grandmoms.
+Our lives crossed with Tuffy’s during a visit to Grandmom.

-Like most five year olds, I overflowed with an overabundance of curiosity and energy.
-Pent up liveliness begged for release, but in the city there aren’t many trees to climb, or fields to prowl.
+Like most five-year-olds, I overflowed with an overabundance of curiosity and energy.
+Pent-up liveliness begged for release, but there aren’t many trees to climb, or fields to prowl in the city.
 So I settled for the next best thing, alleys!

-The dense underbrush of tall wooden walls, and garbage strewn concrete paths reeked with the foul stench of decay.
-In determined fervor I trudged on, convinced Tarzan’s Jungle would smell much the same.
+The dense underbrush of tall wooden walls and garbage-strewn concrete paths reeked with the foul stench of decay.
+In determining fervor, I trudged on, convinced Tarzan’s Jungle would smell much the same.